 Example

 A business with an auditor submits an annual report for the year ending 2020-12-31.
 The following year another business without an auditor submits a copy of the same annual report but the multi-year overview is wrong and one of the digits in the organizational number has been removed.
-Visually compairing the result sheet for both businesses you can notice that the rows and amounts are the same with the difference for the year.
+Visually comparing the result sheet for both businesses you can notice that the rows and amounts are the same with the difference for the year.

 How common are financial statement frauds